 Defining the sector in which people work is based on two questions first introduced in 1993.
 These ask, first, if they worked in a private firm or business, a limited company, or some other kind of organisation; and second, if other, what kind of non-private organisation.
-The LFS defines public sector as that owned, funded or run by central or local government, and the private sector is everything else.
+The LFS defines public sector as that owned, funded or run by central or local government and the private sector is everything else.
 Some respondents may not know whether their industry is in the public or private sector and, for certain types of activity, there may be no clear answer and the interviewers are given some guidelines to help sort out some common confusion.
-From July 2009 in the regular labour market statistics published by the ONS, Royal Bank of Scotland Group Plc and Lloyds Banking Group plc were classified to the public sector, previously they were in the private sector.
-From June 2010 English sixth form colleges were also classified to the public sector in the ONS's published statistics.
-However in the microdata sets that are used for the analyses in this publication the sector that a respondent is classified remains as they answered the question, and no adjustments are made to incorporate the reclassifications described above.
-Analysis of the fourth guarter microdata from 2006 to 2011 suggests that financial services employees in the public sector has remained consistently low across the period, at below 4% of the total number of financial services employees.
+From July 2009 in the regular labour market statistics published by the ONS, Royal Bank of Scotland Group Plc and Lloyds Banking Group plc (until March 2014) were classified to the public sector, previously they were in the private sector.

+From June 2012 English colleges were classified to the private sector in the ONS's published statistics, as was Royal Mail plc from December 2013.
+However in the microdata sets that are used for the analyses in this publication the sector that a respondent is classified remains as they answered the question and no adjustments are made to incorporate the reclassifications described above.
+Analysis of the fourth quarter microdata from 2006 to 2011 suggests that financial services employees in the public sector has remained consistently low across the period, at below 4% of the total number of financial services employees.